CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-23-Predicting-ratings-on-a-boardgame.md

 ![Users rated](/img/BoardGameUsersRatedHistogram.png)

-Look at how many games have 0 ratings.
+Look at how many games have 0 ratings (technically this shows all values close to zero, but the zeroes are the majority of that huge blue bar you see there).

 The most common average rating is 0, and the most common number of raters is 0.

 Going into this in a more exact fashion we see that the total number of games with a 0 average rating is 24361.
-And if we count up the number of games with no rateings at all how many do we find?
+And if we count up the number of games with no ratings at all how many do we find?
 24361.

 Why are these numbers EXACTLY the same?
 Because the average rating of a game that has no ratings at all defaults to 0.
-Every game that got no ratings has an average rating of 0.
+Every game that got no ratings just has its average rating set to 0.

 That's 24361 games out of a dataset that, when we delete repeated games, has a total of 79463 games logged in it.
-That's 30% of all the games in the set that have this property.
+That's 30% of all the games in the dataset that have this property.

-A huge number of average ratings can be predicted by knowing one number: the number of people who rated the game.
-And not by anything tricky or clever.
-Just by plain and simple math.

 Where are these 24361 games on the scatter plot you might ask?
 Layered over the top of eachother at the origin, because that is how scatter plots work.
 Scatter plots show spread, not count.
 In this case 30% of our data (when looking at users rated vs. average rating) is (0, 0) and so the scatter plot puts almost a third of data at that one point in the plot.

 Given all of this, of course the number of ratings is weighted so heavily in the model!
-Based off of that one fact alone it can get a third of its predictions exactly right, but not through any insight that it sees in the data that we can't, rather through plain and simple mathematics. zero is zero, great, thanks, wonderful work.
+Based off of that one fact alone it can get a third of its predictions exactly right, but not through any insight that it sees in the data that we can't, rather through plain and simple mathematics.
+Zero is zero, great, thanks, wonderful work.

-So, what happens when we remove all of those obvious zeroes from the dataset and train the model on that?
+So, what happens when we remove all of those obvious zeroes from the dataset and train the model on what's left?
 Well, here's what the new permutation matrix looks like:

 ![Permutation 2.0](/img/BoardGamePermutationMatrix2.0.png)